justinomalley/jt-neural/README.md

 * Input videos should be saved to input/videos/
 * Models are be saved to fast-neural-style/models
 * Images are saved to output/images/
-* Videos are to output/videos/
+* Videos are saved to output/videos/
 * We currently save models in fast-neural-style/models

 ### To train a network on a new style image: